MARK W. WILLIAMS, Ph.D

 Jennifer Petrzelka, MA 2011 Snow response to climate change.

 Adrianne Kroepsch, MA 2011 Hydrology of coalbed methane deposits.
-Currently PRA for the Colorado Water and Energy Research Center.
+Currently a PhD student with Patty Limerick at CU-Boulder.

 Rory Cowie, MA 2010 Surface-groundwater interactions in mountain catchments.
 Currently, post-doc with Noah Molotch's group at CU-Boulder.

 Jordan Parman, MA 2010 Water chemistry of mountain streams along an elevational gradient, Colorado Front Range.
 Currently, Water quality technician, Denver Metro Waste Water.